MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/inf-validation-errors-and-warnings.md

 InfVerif follows a general rule that the lower the error number, the more severe the issue.
 Depending on the context in which InfVerif is invoked, errors codes may vary between a warning and an error.

 ### Handling Errors
 Errors are considered critical and must be addressed.
-A particular error code will be an error in the following conditions:
+Errors are related to the following conditions:
 -   The INF parser was unable to successfully interpret your INF
--   The INF parser was able to interpret the INF if some default-value assumption was made (abiguous syntax)
+-   The INF parser was able to interpret the INF if some default-value assumption was made (ambiguous syntax)
--   The arguments to InfVerif indicate some ruleset was applied to the INF (such as Universal)
+-   The arguments to InfVerif indicate some rule set was applied to the INF (such as Universal)

-Warnings are not required to be fixed.
-Typically an error code will be a warning in the following conditions:
+Warnings are not required to be fixed, and typically relate to the following conditions:
 -   Syntax that may be incorrect, but has valid scenarios where it is appropriate
 -   Syntax that is valid for the given InfVerif parameters, but is an error in other modes, such as Universal